awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 When you create an Amazon EKS cluster, you specify the Amazon VPC subnets for your cluster to use\.
 Amazon EKS requires subnets in at least two Availability Zones\.
 We recommend a network architecture that uses private subnets for your worker nodes and public subnets for Kubernetes to create internet\-facing load balancers within\.
 When you create your cluster, specify all of the subnets that will host resources for your cluster \(such as worker nodes and load balancers\)\.

 **Note**
 Internet\-facing load balancers require a public subnet in your cluster\.
+Worker nodes also require outbound internet access to the Amazon EKS APIs for cluster introspection and node registration at launch time\.
+To pull container images, they require access to the Amazon S3 and Amazon ECR APIs \(and any other container registries, such as DockerHub\)\.
+For more information, see [Cluster Security Group Considerations](sec-group-reqs.md) and [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *AWS General Reference*\.

 The subnets that you pass when you create the cluster influence where Amazon EKS places elastic network interfaces that are used for the control plane to worker node communication\.